Franklin, Sacramento County, California: Demographics

+There were 61 housing units at an average density of 29.0 /mi2, of which 59 (96.7%) were occupied.
+Of these, 43 (72.9%) were owner-occupied, and 16 (27.1%) were occupied by renters.

 Franklin Cemetery

-There is a cemetery just to the east of Franklin Elementary School, which is the final resting place of many settlers of not only Sacramento County, but from all over California.
+There is a cemetery just to the east of Franklin Elementary School, which is the final resting place of many settlers not only from Sacramento County, but from all over California.
 Its most famous grave is that of Alexander Hamilton Willard, who was a member of the Lewis and Clark Expedition.
 The grave site is California Historical Landmark #657.